happybara-io/WorkflowBuddy/README.md

     ```

   - _(Optional)_ update `fly.toml` config settings.
-- Add secrets from `.env` to the Fly environnment using [`flyctl secrets`](https://fly.io/docs/reference/secrets/#setting-secrets).
+- Add secrets from `.env` _(documented above)_ to the Fly environnment using [`flyctl secrets`](https://fly.io/docs/reference/secrets/#setting-secrets).
   - For each one, run: `flyctl secrets set <name>='<secret>'`.
-- 🥂 Run `flyctl launch` to get a running app!
+  - 🚀 Finally, get a running app with `flyctl deploy`!
+    - _If you run into issues with remote builders, you can always do it locally with `flyctl deploy --local-only`._

-> ⚠️ _Currently using a very simple cache + JSON file to persist webhook config data - it's not very robust, so **highly recommend** using the `Export` function to save a backup to easily `Import` if config is destroyed._
+> ⚠️ _Currently it uses using a very simple cache + JSON file to persist webhook config data - it's not very robust, so **highly recommend** using the `Export` function to save a backup to easily `Import` if config is destroyed._

 ##### Updating Workflow Buddy on Fly